 A female mosquito bites humans to produce eggs.
 Thus, the blood meal is essential for completing the process of reproduction.

 The mosquito usually finds humans by the body heat and the carbon dioxide released during breathing.

 As mosquitoes are present around the places where the humans reside, they are also responsible for spreading various diseases like malaria, dengue, and many others by biting an infected human and then an average human.

 Mosquito bites are different from bites caused by other insects.
 But when it comes to identifying them, one must have a little knowledge to differentiate them from the other insect bites.

-A mosquito bite looks like a skin hive or single bump or red bump accompanied by an itching sensation.
+A mosquito bite looks like an irritated skin hive or single bump or red bump accompanied by an itching sensation.
 These are the normal skin reaction expected after a mosquito bite.

-How Does A Bed Bug Bite Look Like? – Bed Bug Bites VS Mosquito Bites
+How Does a Bed Bug Bite Look Like?

 Bed Bug Bites vs Mosquito Bites